Top tips for writing an effective Dementia Friendly Awards nomination

 3. Write your nomination in Word first and copy and paste it into the nomination form, so you can check you are not over the word count, and you can save it as you go, so nothing is lost if the web page were to crash.

-6. You’ll be asked three questions on your nomination form:
+6. You’ll be asked three questions on your nomination form.
+For the majority of the categories you'll be asked:

 - How they have positively impacted people affected by dementia - tell us how people affected have been affected, involved or consulted.